renyin/WebRtc/README.md

 Open the Package Manager console and type the following command.

-    PM> Install-Package XSockets
+    PM> Install-Package XSockets.Sample.WebRTC

 ##Testing WebRTC

- 1. When installation is completed just add the files/folders found under the "src" catalog in this repo.
+When installation is completed just follow these steps

- 2. Now make sure that XSockets will start when you start your project.
-To do this right click on your project and choose properties.
-Then go to the "Web" tab and choose "Use Visual Studio Development Server".
- 3. Under the Client folder you will find a index.html file...
-Right click and choose "View In Browser"
+ 1. Under WebRTCSample\Client right click on index.html and select "set as startpage"
+ 2. Right click the project and select properties.
+ 3. Under the "Web" tab go to the "Servers" section and set Use Visual Studio Development Server
  4. Open a few instances of chrome to the same URL and try it out.

 To build your own conference solution is really easy.
 Consult the [XSockets.NET developer forum][1] for help and guidance.